-Causality and the Notion of Ceteris Paribus • Pooled cross sections are very useful for policy analysis - to study an intervention.

-• The idea is to collect data from the years before and after a key policy change.
+- Pooled cross sections are very useful for policy analysis to study an intervention. - The idea is to collect data from the years before and after a key policy change.

 How does a new incinerator affect the sales price of homes?